ageron/handson-ml2/README.md

     $ virtualenv env
     $ source ./env/bin/activate

-Next, install the required python packages using pip:
+Next, edit `requirements.txt` to uncomment the right version of TensorFlow for your platform, then install the required python packages using pip:

-    $ pip install -r requirements.txt         # On Linux
+    $ pip install -r requirements.txt
-    OR
-    $ pip install -r requirements_macosx.txt  # On MacOSX

 Finally, launch Jupyter:

     $ jupyter notebook

-This should start the Jupyter server locally, and open a browser window.
+This should start the Jupyter server locally, and open your browser.
 Click on `index.ipynb` to get started.